 Washington Nationals at Minnesota Twins

-The Washington Nationals and the Minnesota Twins meet in game two of their three game interleague set in MLB action from Target Field on Wednesday night.
+The Washington Nationals and the Minnesota Twins meet in game one of a three game interleague set from Target Field in MLB action on Tuesday night.